 5 Quad Exercises for Advanced Gains

-#1 - Rear-foot-elevated Bulgarian split squat (banded)You've most-likely heard of this exercise before.
+you've most-likely heard of this exercise before.
 Also referred to as a single-legged squat by some the rear-foot-elevated version will have your quads, hams and glutes working overtime.
-Yes, it is an overall upper leg builder but with just a tweak or two you can shift most of the focus on your quads.
+Yes, it is an overall upper leg builder but with just a tweak or two, you can shift most of the focus on your quads.

 Why a single-legged (unilateral) movement?
 It will instantly expose which side is weaker which will translate into more focus on bringing up that side so you can more effectively increase strength and size during two-legged (bilateral) exercises.
 The elevated rear foot will cause you to put a maximum amount of stress on the working leg.